-- Admission into the MPS in Organizational Leadership program is rubric based and reviewed by an acceptance committee.
-To be considered for admission into the program, students must meet the following criteria: - Submission of graduate studies application. - Three or more years of professional work experience (waivers may be granted as determined by the Graduate Admissions Committee, GRE/MAT score may also be considered). - A bachelor's degree with a minimum undergraduate GPA of 3.0 from an accredited higher education institution.
-Applicants with under a 2.767 GPA may gain conditional acceptance.
-An interview with a faculty committee member may be requested. - Submission of two graduate recommendation forms, one should be from a current or former supervisor. - Submission of a two- to three-page goal statement articulating career aspirations, continued education, community service and professional goals as they relate to organizational leadership.
+- Admission into the MPS in Organizational Leadership program is rubric based.
+To be considered for admission into the program, students must meet the following criteria: - Submission of graduate studies application. - Three or more years of professional work experience (waivers may be granted, GRE/MAT score may also beconsidered). - A bachelor's degree with a minimum undergraduate GPA of 2.75 from an accredited higher education institution.
+Applicants with under a 2.75, if accepted, will be admitted conditionally. - Submission of two graduate recommendation forms, one should be from a current or former supervisor. - Submission of a two- to three-page goal statement articulating career aspirations, continued education, community service and professional goals as they relate to organizational leadership.
 This essay should also address how the student will balance the time commitment required of the program with their other demands. - Submission of a professional resume.